 Each container is an isolated and secure application platform.

 What this means is that every time a new job for a service is started, it’s a fresh setup - no need to worry about temporary files, environment variables, or stuck processes.
-What this means for Compliant Cloud, more importantly, is that there is a uniform way to start, stop, and connect to each piece of an environment, giving an incredible amount of power and options.
+What this means for The Platform, more importantly, is that there is a uniform way to start, stop, and connect to each piece of an environment, giving an incredible amount of power and options.

 Once a container is started, it will not be stopped unless it is killed - which will typically only happen when it the service that owns its job is redeployed.